 The following blog is part of an online course, I am completing.
+I have updated this to include the more detailed answers to some of the questions and hope to clarify some of my answers.

 Answer: Consider what would be needed to create an ideal digital learning community.
 What would be needed to bring such a vision to fruition?